Varunk26/Winner-Carbon/README.md

 <h3>Winner Carbon - Building a Blockchain-Powered Parallel Economy to Foster Carbon-Negative Behavior</h3>

 Winner carbon uses a series of smart contracts to incentivize carbon negative behavior.
-Vide - https://www.youtube.com/watch?v=CNS1j-SWHsE
+Vide0 - https://www.youtube.com/watch?v=CNS1j-SWHsE

 In a world grappling with heightened environmental concerns, the emergence of Winner Carbon offers a pioneering solution that seeks to revolutionize economic paradigms while catalyzing positive change through the innovative concept of "Incentivizing Carbon Negative Behavior."